Commercial Secured Loan – The Traditional Bank Loan

 When a loan is written with inadequate collateral, collateral which in its current condition is worth less than the loan, there is room to negotiate.

-This gives us the opportunity to buy out the assets from the bank for the liquidated value and lose the portion of the loan that is not covered by this amount.
+This gives us the opportunity to buy out the assets from the bank for the current value and settle the portion of the loan that is not covered by this amount.
 This frequently provides very significant discounts and releases the guarantors of their personal obligation.

 There are many permutations of this strategy, but the basic concept is as stated – secure the business assets based on their current value and then settle any remaining personal guarantees.